 Peanut Butter Mocha-Maple Brownies

-When you just want to relax, pull out the stretchy pants and indulge in something rich and satisfying, I can't think of anything more suitable than a brownie (or three...who's counting?)
+When you just want to relax & indulge in something rich and satisfying, I can't think of anything more blithe than a brownie (or three...who's counting?).
 Especially when the brownie is laced with peanut butter.
-Dark chocolate and peanut butter are deliciously deadly, the Bonnie and Clyde of the confectionery world.
-Lethal, dangerous and undeniably, irresistibly intriguing.
-I would mar my perfect record and do time for these.
+Dark chocolate + peanut butter are savagely deadly - Bonnie and Clyde of the confectionery world.
+Lethal, dangerous and undeniably irresistible.
+I would mar my perfect record and do time for these brownies.

 Mocha Brownie batter